gnovit/fusionpbx-pilot/README.md

 This python library is intended to automate [FusionPBX](https://www.fusionpbx.com) administrative tasks.
 This library is based on Selenium WebDriver and abstracts FusionPBX objects as python objects.
-Shold be used in an API to manage FusionPBX.
+Should be used in an API to manage FusionPBX.
 This is licensed under the terms of the GNU GPL v3 license.

 Examples